-This is one of those little places that you walk by and miss, but it has one feature to catch the eye a wood burning oven that faces the window.
+This is one of those little places that you walk by and miss, but it has one feature that really catches the eye, and that is the wood burning oven that faces the window.

-but the chicken well it smelt great and I could see some of the beasts at the back of the wood oven which I hoped to be given the chance to save.
+Having said that the chicken?
+Well it smelt great, and I could see some of the beasts at the back of the wood oven which I hoped to be given the chance to devour.

 I had actually been drawn by a sign offering chicken at a crazy low price $6 for a 1/4 chicken, two sides, pita and a soda?

 OMG and once I realised that it was Brazilian Charbroiled Chicken, well I just had no excuses.